ALTITUDE

 Three actions for February

 - 1Audit the deployment overhang.
-Ask your team (or yourself): what do you actually use AI for?
-If it's mostly short, routine tasks — drafting emails, summarising notes — you're leaving most of the value on the table.
-The capability for longer, more complex work is already there.
+Ask your team — or yourself — what you actually use AI for.
+If it's mostly short, routine tasks, you're leaving most of the value on the table.
+The capability for longer, more complex, genuinely new work is already there.
+Time savings is no longer the point.

 - 2Revisit your AI budget assumptions.
 Costs dropped 5x in a single month.
 Whatever you decided about AI spend three months ago is probably wrong.
 The same investment now covers dramatically more ground.